 - Common subexpression elimination

 - Loop unrolling

 - Function inlining

 - Code motion

 - Type-based alias analysis

+- Cross call (subroutine abstraction)

+- Disabled register banks

 In a debug project the transformations are, by default, disabled.
-In a release project the transformations are, by default, enabled.
+In a release project the transformations are, by default, enabled (except for the Disabled register banks transformation, which must always be enabled explicitly).

-For a brief description of the transformations that can be individually disabled, see the IAR C/C++ Compiler Reference Guide for 8051.
+For a brief description of the transformations that can be individually disabled, see the IAR C/C++ Compiler User Guide for 8051.